ghas-bootcamp/ghas-bootcamp/exercises/code-scanning.md

     ```
 2. Is the vulnerability detected in your PR?

+3. You can also configure the check failures for Code Scanning.
+Go into the `Security & Analysis` settings and modify the Check Failures.
+Set it to `Only critical/ Only errors` and see how that affects the code scanning status check for subsequent PR checks.
+In the next steps, you will be enabling additional query suites that have other severity types.

 #### _Stretch Exercise 1: Fixing false positive results_

 If you have identified a false positive, how would you deal with that?
 What if this is a common pattern within your applications?